jeffreykegler/old_kollos/notes/misc/strand.md

 symbols.
 `rule-X` is called the "base rule" of these nucleotides.

+Each numbered pair of nucleotide contains a forward and a reverse nucleotide.
+The forward nucleotide is so-called because its nucleobase is on its right, so that it can to be combined with its partner in the "forward" direction of the parse.
+The reverse nucleotide has its nucleobase on its left, and it can be combined with another nucleotide looking backward, in a direction that is the reverse of the direction that the parse is proceeding in.

 Pairs 1, 3 and 5 are
 "inter-nucleotides" --
 nucleotides that split their base rule